TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

 Namespace packages do not use an ordinary list for their ``__path__`` attribute.
-They instead use a custom iterable type which will automatically perform a new search for package portions on the next import attempt within that package if the path of their parent package (or :data:`sys.path` for a top level package) changes.
+They instead use a custom iterable type which will automatically perform a new search for package portions on the next agiza attempt within that package if the path of their parent package (or :data:`sys.path` for a top level package) changes.

 With namespace packages, there is no ``parent/__init__.py`` file.
-In fact, there may be multiple ``parent`` directories found during import search, where each one is provided by a different portion.
+In fact, there may be multiple ``parent`` directories found during agiza search, where each one is provided by a different portion.
 Thus ``parent/one`` may not be physically located next to ``parent/two``.
 In this case, Python will create a namespace package for the top-level ``parent`` package whenever it or one of